desertlee30/Frontend/ProjectStatus.md

 1. **TypeError in fitness.js**
    - Problem: `Uncaught TypeError: Failed to execute 'appendChild' on 'Node': parameter 1 is not of type 'Node'` at line 444
    - Cause: The `createProgramCard` function was returning an HTML string instead of a DOM element
-   - Solution: Rewrote the function to create proper DOM elements using `document.createElement`
+   - Solution: Rewritten the function to create proper DOM elements using `document.createElement`

 2. **Filter System Issues**
    - Problem: Filter tags weren't properly connected to program categories